-The DC CFAR Transitioning Investigator Awards Program aims to provide one-year pilot funding up to $100,000 on a competitive and invitation-only basis.
+The DC CFAR Transitioning Investigator Awards Program aims to provide two-year pilot funding up to $100,000 on a competitive and invitation-only basis.
 This program is designed for established investigators in non-HIV fields, who have not received an NIH award for HIV/AIDS research, and are interested in applying their scientific expertise within the HIV/AIDS field.
 The goal of this program is to encourage senior faculty to introduce innovative approaches to HIV/AIDS, using this pilot award to collect preliminary data to compete for federal funding within this field.

 Supported by the following Co-Funding and Participating Institutes: NIAID, NCI, NICHD, NIDCR, NHLBI, NIDA, NIMH, NIA, NIDDK, NINR, NIMHD, FIC, and OAR.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the NIH.
 (P30AI117970)

 950 New Hampshire Ave NW, 5th Floor Washington, DC 20052